 Google could one day sell flights, hotels, and other kinds of trips and accommodations to the millions of people who use Google every day right through its search results — and there’s evidence to suggest that many consumers would be on board.

-Around 60% of US travelers use OTAs to plan trips, according to a 2018 MMGY study on travel habits.
+Around 60% of U.S. travelers use OTAs to plan trips, according to a 2018 MMGY study on travel habits.
+Recent data from Expedia also suggests that travelers are 57% more likely to book trips via OTAs than they were prior to the Covid-19 pandemic.
+Travelers relying on OTAs also tend to spend more money during their trips and stay at their destinations longer.
 However, the study also found that Google ranked No.2 next to Expedia for “one-stop shops” that prospective travelers consider online.
 Google also ranked as the most popular method overall for researching flights and prices before traveling.

 Alphabet wants to change the way people game with Stadia, but the platform hasn’t lived up to its hype thus far.

 From bets on VR and streaming to building its own video game console, few tech companies are as intent on bending the future of entertainment towards its own vision as Alphabet.

 With Stadia, the company is planning one of its biggest entertainment projects yet: leveraging Google’s infrastructural might and its acquisition of YouTube to reinvent the way people game.

 Alphabet has been seriously investing in gaming for a while.
 In 2015, it launched YouTube Gaming, a version of YouTube (and a Twitch competitor) specifically catered to video game content creators and their viewers.

 YouTube currently has hundreds of thousands quarterly active gaming streamers.
 Over the 12 months leading up to September 2018, more than 50B hours of content in total were filmed.
 Those numbers make YouTube the second-most popular game streaming service behind Twitch.